PublicMakings/6040cnc/readme.md

 #### Specs (What I Purchased)

-Work Area | 60cm x 40cm
+Work Area	60cm x 40cm
+Motor Size	57 / NEMA 23

 Update: This may well be the manufacturer that produced the kit I wound up buying.
 The site certainly looks less sketchy than